artsandmetaphysics/goodlifeodyssey/_documents/seneca.md

   - Your other two sons
   - Grandchildren
   - Your father
-  - Your sister; respectable in Egypt; saved husband in shipwreck
+  - Your sister; respectable in Egypt; save husband in shipwreck
 - Conclusion: I’m happy studying earth and heaven; don’t miss me

 <blockquote>